-Mason District Hospital (MDH), located in Havana, Illinois, is one of only four critical access hospitals across the United States to receive national recognition for its care coordination program.
+Mason District Hospital (MDH), located in Havana, Illinois, is one of only four critical access hospitals (CAH) across the United States to receive national recognition for its care coordination program.

 MDH hardwired basic quality initiatives such as promoting Medicare Wellness Visits before adding additional levels of care coordination.
-A few months later they introduced full care coordination to all providers practicing in their three rural health clinics.
+A few months later they introduced full care coordination to all providers practicing in their three rural health clinics (RHC).
 “As providers began to realize the benefits of care coordination, the number of participating patients grew”, said Doug Koiser, Mason District Hospital CEO.

 Doug Kosier, CEO, Mason District Hospital, and Amy Ewalt, Care Coordinator, proudly accept the National Rural Health Resource Center’s Certificate of Recognition for demonstrating excellence and innovation in care coordination initiatives.